alexyuly/ViewScript-Runtime/README.md

 # ViewScript

-**ViewScript** is a modern programming language for building browser-based web applications.
+**ViewScript** is a modern language for building browser-based web apps.

 ### Examples